 Check the following if you used the SSH protocol:

-You can start to work here but in the long terme process you will get a lot of issue when you will push your contribution (called Pull Request in github process) as the master branch of the QGIS-Documentation repository will diverge from your local/remote repository.
+You can start to work here but in the long term process you will get a lot of issues when you will push your contribution (called Pull Request in github process) as the master branch of the qgis/QGIS-Documentation repository will diverge from your local/remote repository.
 You then need to keep track of the main remote repository and work with branches.

 To be able to follow the work in the main project, add a new remote repository in your local repository.
 This new remote repository is the QGIS-Documentation repository from QGIS project:

 $ git remote add upstream https://github.com/qgis/QGIS-Documentation.git $ git remote -v origin https://github.com/<YourName>/QGIS-Documentation.git (fetch) origin https://github.com/<YourName>/QGIS-Documentation.git (push) upstream https://github.com/qgis/QGIS-Documentation.git (fetch) upstream https://github.com/qgis/QGIS-Documentation.git (push)

 Similarly, you can use the SSH protocol to add a remote repository in your local repository:

 $ git remote add upstream [email protected]:qgis/QGIS-Documentation.git $ git remote -v origin [email protected]:<YourName>/QGIS-Documentation.git (fetch) origin [email protected]:<YourName>/QGIS-Documentation.git (push) upstream [email protected]:qgis/QGIS-Documentation.git (fetch) upstream [email protected]:qgis/QGIS-Documentation.git (push)